 The Champa influence

-In Hinduism, Soma means both Moon and the magical potion of immortality.
-Vedic texts are full of references of the Moon as a cup, holding the precious nectar.
-Since Rigveda is the oldest written document known to man, we can be pretty sure that these are some of the first ideas of the connection between Moon and the nectar of immortality.
+In Hinduism, Soma means both the Moon and the magical potion of immortality.
+Vedic texts are full of references to the Moon as a cup, holding the precious nectar.
+Since Rigveda is the oldest written document known to man, we can be pretty sure that these are some of the first ideas of the connection between the Moon and the nectar of immortality.
 The image of a banyan tree, a national tree of India, only reinforces this idea further.
 Buddha had reached enlightenment under this very tree.
 And here in Vietnam, the amazing Champa culture had spawn directly from these ancient Indian traditions.

 This Champa influence could also explain the slight difference between the Chinese and Vietnamese image of Orion.
 Vietnamese culture is a mixture of different ancient traditions, not a copy of the Chinese.

 On the other hand, the soma-drinking tradition is probably even older than Vedic India.